San Marcos Growers LogoSan Marcos Growers

 This plant was introduced by San Marcos Growers in 1993 and has since been grown by many other nurseries.
 We later introduced 'Tara's Wonder', which was presumed to be a hybrid between 'Tara's Pink' or between Anisodontea x hypomandarum and A. anomala - it had attractive flowers with a deep rose-center and orchid striping radiating outwards and larger dark green leaves that were strongly lobed.
 Though 'Tara's Wonder had striking flowers, its coarse foliage and open form made it an awkward plant in the garden and it was discontinued in 1998.
 Most plants we have seen in cultivation labeled 'Tara's Wonder', even in reputable botanic gardens, have actually been plants of the original 'Tara's Pink'.

-This information about Anisodontea 'Tara's Pink' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Anisodontea 'Tara's Pink' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]